Thesis Advisory Committees & TAC Meetings

 Regular meetings with a Thesis Advisory Committee (TAC) are a staple of good PhD supervision.
-The MPIMG and IMPRS-BAC are committed to giving every PhD student the opportunity to benefit from a TAC.
-Please find further information on how to set up and hold TAC meetings below.
+The MPIMG and IMPRS-BAC are committed to ensuring that each doctoral student, irresprective of being part of the IMPRS or not, is supervised by a TAC.

-- Receive scientific guidance from people with a range of perspectives and expertise
+- You receive scientific guidance from people with a range of perspectives and expertise.

-- Have somebody to contact if you are experiencing problems in your student-supervisor relationship
+- You have somebody to contact if you are experiencing problems in your student-supervisor relationship.

-- If you are an IMPRS student, you cannot access your travel budget without an active TAC, and you cannot get a graduation certificate from the IMPRS.
+- If you are an IMPRS student, you need to have an active TAC to access your travel budget and get a graduation certificate from the IMPRS.

-- Your thesis advisory committee should consist of your direct supervisor plus at least two other scientists.
+- Your TAC should consist of your direct supervisor plus at least two other scientists.
 They may be group leaders, professors or postdocs and should ideally be based in Berlin to avoid extra journeys.
 They do not need to be affiliated with the MPIMG.

 - None of your TAC members should be directly hierarchically dependent on another TAC member.